S

 Symbols

 The ideas describe a trimmed-down version of the target.
 The object either exists or it doesn't, but thought is always different from the object it refers to.
-A word and a thought are mere symbols.
+Words and thoughts are only symbols.

 System Errors